KylunR/MovieMatchup/README.md

 ### User Stories
 I was able to implement almost all user stories (high, medium, and low).
 The only user story that is not implemented was a low priority story that involved viewing other user's ranked lists.

 ### Shared Preferences
+Shared preferences in this application stores if the user is currently logged in or not.
+This is updated in the Main Activity.
+After a user succesfully logs in, the preferences are updated; and when the user logs out, the preferences are also updated.

+### Testing
+I completed two tests.
+One tested the Movie object and ensured the Movie object was checking for valid input in the poster url field.
+The poster url should be a website leading to "The Movie Database" or tmdb to get a poster.
+The other tested the search activity.
+This test ensured that an user was able to type in a search query, activate the search with the button, and view the queries' results.
+This test also tested the accuracy of the search engine and ensured the correct movie appeared when querying for it.

 ### Content Sharing